 ALL IN TUCSON UNLESS OTHERWISE NOTED.

-Two views of a wedding vase by Gloria Mahle, who has been working in clay since she was 15 years old.
-The pattern i9s that of the Butterfly Maiden dancer, with cloud, rain and bird motifs in her tablita (Kopaltsoki in Hopi) 8.5 inches high and $350.
-If you are a homeowner this will keep your keys together, if you’re a shopkeeper, this will hold your business cards and if you greet the sun each morning as you rise, this will hold cornmeal for your prayers.
+Whether a homeowner or apartment dweller, this will keep your keys together, if you’re a shopkeeper, this will hold your business cards and if you greet the sun each morning as you rise, this will hold cornmeal for your prayers.
 4.25 inches tall and 4.25+ inches across. $125.

 Two views of a beautiful bowl by Dorothy Ami.
 It measures 7 inches wide and 2 inches tall. $400.
 A lovely polychrome white ware bowl by Joy Navasie’s (Frog Woman) daughter, Loretta.
 6.5 inches by 5.25 inches. $1,100.
 A great pot by Sylvia Naha (Feather Girl).
 2.5 inches by 4.5 inches. $1,100.